ePC: Fast and Deep Predictive Coding in Digital Simulation: The Problem of Exponential Signal Decay in State-based Predictive Coding

 To gain some insight into the cause of this suppressed signal propagation, we can track the state dynamics at the start of sPC.
-Below, in \cref{fig:vanishing_wavefront_stepbystep}, we present a step-by-step description of the initial wavefront travelling backwards through the network.
+Below, in \cref{fig:vanishing_wavefront_stepbystep}, we present a detailled, step-by-step description of the initial wavefront travelling backwards through the network.

 Our analysis uncovers a signal decay mechanism: when an energy gradient propagates from one layer to the next, it is attenuated by the state learning rate $\lambda$ (necessarily < 1 for stability).
 With each subsequent layer traversal, this attenuation compounds multiplicatively, resulting in exponential decay with respect to network depth.

 Specifically, for a network of depth $L$, the first non-zero signal to reach state $\s[i]$ can be modelled as with \strut$\boldsymbol{\nabla_{\!\hat y}}\mathcal{L}$ the initial loss gradient and the $\propto$-sign used to ignore layer effects, both pathological (vanishing/exploding) and corrective (skip connections/normalisation).

-Hence, the decay is unavoidable, even in carefully crafted architectures.
+Crucially, this implies that the signal decay is unavoidable, even in carefully crafted, hyper-stable architectures like $\mu$PC (\citet{innocenti2025muPC}; as demonstrated in \cref{apdx:muPC_signal_decay}).

 Moreover, for typical values of $\lambda$ (0.01-0.1), signals fall below numerical precision bounds within just 4 to 8 update steps.\footnote{In float32, addition only works up to 8 orders of magnitude (e.g., $1{+}10^{-8} \,{=}\, 1$), a concept known as "machine epsilon".} This explains why theoretically continuous propagation manifests as discrete, delayed jumps in practice, with increasingly pronounced effects at greater network depths.